-An environmental assessment was produced for a proposed Advanced Vehicle Battery and Hybrid Components Manufacturing project in Sanborn, New York.
-The program, listed under Energy Efficiency and Renewable Energy, is a grant program to accelerate the development and production of electric drive vehicle systems to substantially reduce petroleum consumption in the United States.
-In response to comment during the NEPA process, the project will use landscaping techniques, including replacement vegetation native to the area and free of invasive plant species, to reduce the need for water to maintain landscapes and to benefit native plant communities and wildlife.
+The Department of Energy prepared an Environmental Assessment for a proposed Advanced Vehicle Battery and Hybrid Components Manufacturing project in Sanborn, New York.
+The project proponent had applied for a grant under the Energy Efficiency and Renewable Energy grant program that was designed to accelerate the development and production of electric drive vehicle systems to substantially reduce petroleum consumption in the United States.
+In response to comments during the NEPA process, the project will use landscaping techniques, including use of replacement vegetation native to the area and free of invasive plant species, to reduce the need for water to maintain landscapes and to benefit native plant communities and wildlife.
+(DOE spreadsheet Page 2, No. 35).

-Idaho National Laboratory, located in southeast Idaho, is accelerating disposition of remote-handled transuranic (radioactive) waste.
-Information received from external technical experts during the comment period on the draft environmental assessment facilitated the selection of a transportation route that minimized the risk of potential impacts to cultural and biological resources.
+The Idaho National Laboratory, located in southeast Idaho, is accelerating disposition of remote-handled transuranic (radioactive) waste.
+Information received from external technical experts during the comment period on the draft Environmental Assessment facilitated the selection of a transportation route that minimized the risk of potential impacts to cultural and biological resources.
+(DOE spreadsheet Page 2, No.48).